Joffre Lakes Provincial Park

 Joffre Lakes Provincial Park is centred around the three Joffre Lakes.
 All of them are beautiful on their own and each more beautiful than the last.
-Frozen over in the winter, you won't be able to marvel at the amazing turquoise colours the lakes, caused by light reflecting off of the particles of glacial silt suspended in the water.
+The amazing turquoise colours of the lakes are caused by light reflecting off of the particles of glacial silt suspended in the water.
 On the trail you will immediately catch glimpses of the massive glaciers that feed these gorgeous lakes.

 In the winter, with the lakes frozen and the trees weighed down with snow, Joffre Lakes takes on a serene beauty, with the low sun cutting through the trees and the forest brightly reflecting.
 The third Joffre Lake ends in a U-shaped valley where you will find the far side of the lake towering with glaciers relentlessly crushing down on the lake.
 The sun fills the valley and the silence is wonderful.

 At the upper, or third Joffre Lake, there are several nice, though rugged places to camp.
 In a hilly, lightly forested section of paradise in between the impossibly turquoise Joffre Lake and the abruptly monstrous Matier Glacier descending from Mount Matier beyond.
 A waterfall cascades near the camping area.
 The campsite has one nice and well maintained outhouse.

 You will notice several clearings for tents in the gravel and boulder strewn landscape(see the map below).
 Each one barely enough room for a tent, but the ruggedness adds to the beauty of Joffre Lakes.
 The park is wonderfully untouched by people.
 With the exception of the trail, some signs, outhouse and bridges, Joffre Lakes Provincial Park is beautifully wild and picturesque.